Should I Get an HR Certificate Before a Degree in Human Resources?

 When it comes to your education, there’s no one right answer.
 For example, workers with a bachelor's degree in another field might earn a certificate in human resources to build industry-specific skills before committing to a full degree program.
 Others might jump right into a four-year HR degree.

-The key is to find the educational path that supports your career goals and prepares you to enter a field that is evolving all the time, said Deb Gogliettino, associate dean for human resources at Southern New Hampshire University (SNHU).
+The key is to find the educational path that supports your career goals and prepares you to enter a field that is evolving all the time, said Deb Gogliettino, a longtime HR professional and associate dean of business at Southern New Hampshire University (SNHU).

 “The HR practitioner is the person who’s become more influential in helping businesses address complex workforce issues and policies, manage talent issues and be the critical and thoughtful voice at the table to help business leaders decipher what is going on in the world,” Gogliettino said.